Enhancing multimodal cooperation via sample-level modality valuation: Introduction

 \section{Introduction}

-Humans are surrounded by messages of multiple senses, including vision, auditory and tactile, which bring us a comprehensive perception.
-Inspired by this multi-sensory integration phenomenon, learning from multi-modal data has raised attention in recent years~\cite{baltruvsaitis2018multimodal}.
-One primary topic in multi-modal learning is how to jointly incorporate multiple heterogeneous information.
-At the early stage, researchers attempted to achieve the union of multiple modalities via different perspectives, including probabilistic theory based dynamic Bayesian networks~\cite{nefian2002dynamic}, multi-modal Restricted Boltzmann Machines inspired by thermodynamic~\cite{ngiam2011multimodal}, and statistical learning theory based multiple kernel learning~\cite{poria2015deep}.
+Humans are surrounded by messages of multiple senses, including vision, auditory and tactile, bringing us a comprehensive perception.
+Inspired by this multi-sensory integration phenomenon, learning from multimodal data has raised attention in recent years.
+Recent researchers have well summarized the wide range of applications of multimodal learning and looked at its future development~\cite{wei2022learning}.
+One primary topic in multimodal learning is how to jointly incorporate multiple heterogeneous information.
+In the early, researchers tried to achieve the union of multiple modalities via different perspectives, like probabilistic theory based dynamic Bayesian networks~\cite{nefian2002dynamic} and multimodal Restricted Boltzmann Machines inspired by thermodynamic~\cite{ngiam2011multimodal}